In the French Style: An Eclectic Mix of the Romantic, Rustic, and Majestic

 -- Round towers with some house styles

-Check out the curved arches on the door and windows; and gabled roof of varying pitches of this two-story, five-bedroom house (left, Plan #161-1022).
-More curved arches and tall windows on this two-story four bedroom home (right) with the hipped roof and brick/stucco exterior (Plan #120-1320).
+Check out the curved arches on the door and windows; and gabled roof of varying pitches of this two-story, five-bedroom house (top, Plan #161-1022).
+More curved arches and tall windows on this two-story four bedroom home (bottom) with the hip roof and brick/stucco exterior (Plan #120-1320).